josepcrespo/the-agile-monkeys-api-test/README.md

 **Installation**

 Open a shell and navigate where you want to install the project.
-Then execute:
+Then run:

 ```bash
 $ git clone https://github.com/josepcrespo/the-agile-monkeys-api-test.git
 ```

 Make sure Docker is running on your machine.
-Enter into the project root directory and execute the following command for downloading the necessary _Docker images_ and, building the _Docker containers_:
+Enter into the project root directory and run the following command for downloading the necessary _Docker images_ and, building the _Docker containers_:

 ```bash
 $ docker-compose build --no-cache --force-rm